-- When physical documents have been stolen, contact your local police force to report the theft.
+- Contact your local police force to report the theft when physical documents have been stolen.

 If you have been a victim of ID theft, you should not be liable for the stolen money.
-It's important that the ID theft isn't down to your own mistakes, however, which is why it is vital to maintain good security practices.
+ID theft mustn't be down to your own mistakes, which is why it is vital to maintain reasonable security practices.

 The emotional impact of identity theft is another matter entirely.

 Fortunately, you're not alone.
-Several services are available for you to contact that can help you come to terms with the upheaval that ID fraud places on your life.
+Several services are available for you to contact to help you come to terms with the upheaval that ID fraud places on your life.

-US readers can get in touch with American Consumer Credit Counseling (ACCC), which specialises in financial education and related services.
+US readers can get in touch with American Consumer Credit Counseling (opens in new tab) (ACCC), which specializes in financial education and related services.

-If you're in the UK, seek out counselling using the Counselling Directory.
-The Citizens Advice Bureau is also a useful resource, although its advice may be more instructive than comforting.
+If you're in the UK, seek counseling using the Counseling Directory (opens in new tab).
+The Citizens Advice Bureau is also helpful, although its advice may be more instructive than comforting.

 Do not let ID fraud ruin your life

 If you've been an ID fraud victim, you know how much work is required to deal with the crime.
-There are forms to be filled, phone calls to make, and weeks of uncertainty.
+There are forms to fill out, phone calls, and weeks of uncertainty.
 Will the money be refunded?
 Will the perpetrators be caught?
 Can you handle the upheaval?

 ID fraud might turn your life upside down.
-Take advantage of every law enforcement service, banking action line, and counselling resource you can to help you report, resolve, and get through it.
+Please take advantage of every law enforcement service, banking action line, and counseling resource to help you report, resolve, and get through it.